SotirisTzanakis/EzKahoot/README.md

-I will finish the version 2.3 when I get back from school and also finish the readme , sorry :3
+I will finish it in the weekend